day9a/Blender/AppendObjectsWithPreview/README.md

 If the standard blender resource browser is not suitable for some reason.

-Install AppendObjWithPreview.zip as usual blender addon.
+Install [AppendObjWithPreview.zip](AppendObjWithPreview.zip) as usual blender addon.
-Uncomment and replace 'directory' and 'file_path' lines for using in Blender Text Editor

 <img src="AppendObjectsWithPreview.gif" alt="result" width="512" height="512">